Blog

 Before you crack open the contract, there are a few key points to remember:

-Negotiate.
 Although it may seem daunting at times, remember that you’ve put in the hard work and the publisher has chosen your manuscript.
-They want to publish your book so don’t be afraid to negotiate.
+They want to publish your book, so don’t be afraid to negotiate.
 There are many professionals out there who can assist you.
-If you don’t want to negotiate alone, consider engaging a literary agent or an intellectual property or media lawyer
+If you don’t want to negotiate alone, consider engaging a literary agent or an intellectual property lawyer.

-What You Need to Know When Reading Your Publishing Contract
+What Authors Need to Know When Reading a Publishing Contract

 Now, let’s move on to some of the clauses and terms you can expect to see in your book publishing contract.